List of Marvel Comics characters: B: Bakuto in other media

-Balthazar

-Balthazar or Belathauzer in his first appearance, is a demon who has clashed with the Defenders and Devil-Slayer.
+Bakuto appeared in the Marvel Cinematic Universe series Iron Fist and The Defenders, portrayed by Ramón Rodríguez.
+This version is one of the leaders of The Hand and Colleen Wing's former sensei.

 Martine Bancroft

-Martine Bancroft is a fictional character appearing in American comic books published by Marvel Comics.
+Martine Bancroft is a character appearing in American comic books published by Marvel Comics.
 Created by Roy Thomas and Gil Kane, she first appeared in The Amazing Spider-Man #102 (November 1971).
-She is the fiancée of Morbius, the Living Vampire.
+She is the fiancé of Morbius the Living Vampire.

-Bancroft works as an assistant to Michael Morbius, whose experiments aim to cure his blood disease.
-They backfire and turn him into a vampire-esque individual.
-After being manipulated by a cult, Bancroft personally assists in finding resources to cure Morbius's "pseudo-vampirism".
+Bancroft works as an assistant to Michael Morbius and Emil Nikos, whose experiments aim to cure his blood disease.
+They backfire and turn him into a vampire-like being.
+After being manipulated by a cult, Bancroft personally assists in finding resources to cure Morbius' "pseudo-vampirism".
 She is interrupted and ultimately turned into a similar creature before Morbius and Simon Stroud inject her with the cure.
-After being killed by David Langford, she is resurrected but gets possessed by the Lilin Parasite of Lilith's group before being saved by Morbius.
-Bancroft's original personality returns albeit with a vampire-esque form, and even has a friendship with Jack Russell / Werewolf.
-She ultimately acts spiteful towards her ex-fiance.
-After turning herself into a true vampire, Bancroft is killed by Morbius while saving Peter Parker / Spider-Man.
+After being killed by David Langford, she is resurrected but becomes possessed by the Lilin Parasite of Lilith's group before being saved by Morbius.
+Bancroft's original personality returns, albeit now as a true undead vampire, and she even has a friendship with Jack Russell / the Werewolf.
+She ultimately acts spiteful towards her ex-fiancé.
+After becoming a true undead vampire, Bancroft is destroyed by Morbius while saving Peter Parker / Spider-Man.

+Powers and abilities of Martine Bancroft

+Martine possessed the typical powers associated with true undead vampires.

 Martine Bancroft in other media

-Martine Bancroft appears in the live-action Sony's Spider-Man Universe film Morbius (2022), portrayed by Adria Arjona.
+Martine Bancroft appears in Morbius (2022), portrayed by Adria Arjona.
 This version is a scientific colleague of Michael Morbius.
 She personally assists in the experiment that creates his vampiric form and is later killed by Morbius' adoptive brother Milo.
-Bancroft is later revived as a similar vampiric creature.
+Bancroft is later revived as a similar vampiric creature after unintentionally ingesting some of Morbius' blood.